Brands

 Sustainable Materials

-To be considered sustainable, dyes, fabrics and components must be made from renewable resources.
-Their carbon footprints, how much greenhouse gasses they produce, also have to be nonexistent or minimal.
-The best materials also reduce or eliminate the industry’s reliance on petroleum products.
+To be considered sustainable, dyes, fabrics, and components must be made from renewable resources.
+Their carbon footprints, and how much greenhouse gas they produce, should be nonexistent or minimal.
+The best materials also aim to reduce or eliminate the industry’s reliance on petroleum-based products.

 Sustainable materials help reduce waste and offer innovative ways to reuse what has already been made.
-The cyclical nature of fashion and garments’ average lifecycles makes sustainable sourcing particularly essential in retail.
+Given the cyclical nature of fashion and the average lifecycles of garments, sustainable sourcing is particularly essential in retail.

-Thanks to the latest innovations, brands have more sustainable options than ever.
+Thanks to the latest innovations, brands now have more sustainable options than ever before.

 • Natural dyes (such as vegetable dyes)